jmmendelson/cse15l-lab-reports-old/lab3.md

 Longabaugh remarked that NIH is increasingly trying to
 ```

-Let's say I want to find all the lines that specifically have "is" but not within another word like "his" or "this".
+Let's say we want to find all the lines that specifically have "is" but not within another word like "his" or "this".
-You can use -w to only find lines with that exact pattern.
+You can use -w to only find lines with the specific word "is".

 **-w Example 2**